k-azadzoi/ec2-pipeline-setup/README.md

 2. Ensure your packages are up to date <br> `sudo yum update -y`
 3. Download and Install Jenkins following the documentation here: <br> [https://www.jenkins.io/doc/book/installing/linux/#red-hat-centos](https://www.jenkins.io/doc/book/installing/linux/#red-hat-centos "jenkins installation docs")

-4. Start the Jenkins service and check the status <br> `sudo service jenkins start` <br>  `sudo service jenkins status` <br> If there is an output similar to the image below then Jenkins is running!
+4. Start the Jenkins service and check the status <br> Run `sudo service jenkins start` and then `sudo service jenkins status` <br> If there is an output similar to the image below then Jenkins is running!
 ![](https://i.imgur.com/zJ678Pl.png)

 5. Now finally using the IP address of the instance followed by `8080` You should see the **Getting Started** screen for Jenkins.

+**Note : Before running the Jenkins, make sure your 8080 port is available.
+Another option is running Jenkins on a different port.
+Inside the configuration file located /etc/sysconfig/jenkins just change JENKINS_PORT.
+(The location in Debian based linux is /var/default/jenkins)**